SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 ### Admission and eviction policy

-Our cache is a memory bound cache and this poses an interesting challenge.
+Our cache is a memory-bound cache, and this poses an exciting challenge.

 *Should we admit the incoming key/value pair after the cache has reached its weight?
 If yes, which keys should be evicted to create the space because we can not let the total cache weight increase beyond some threshold?*

 This is where the paper [TinyLFU](https://dgraph.io/blog/refs/TinyLFU%20-%20A%20Highly%20Efficient%20Cache%20Admission%20Policy.pdf) comes into the picture.
-The main idea is to only let in a new key/value pair if its access estimate is higher than that of the item being evicted.
-This simply means that the incoming key/value pair should be more valuable to the cache than some existing key/value pairs and this also improves the hit ratio.
+The main idea is to only let in a new key/value pair if its access estimate exceeds that of the item being evicted.
+This means that the incoming key/value pair should be more valuable to the cache than some existing key/value pairs, improving the hit ratio.

 Let's look at the approach: